 #4 Awesome Community to Learn How to Use Circle - Fittingly, Circle has a private Circle group that is for their members (other Circle creators like you and me).

 It's probably the coolest example of a company onboarding their product to their users that I've ever seen.
 I literally learned about Circle by engaging with a Circle community.

-This group is highly engaged, full of answers to any questions I've ever had and includes tons of real world examples of what is possible with Circle.
+This group is highly engaged, full of answers to all the questions I've ever had and includes tons of real-world examples of what is possible with Circle.

 Drawbacks of Circle

 Circle isn't perfect.
 Here are a couple of drawbacks to using Circle as your go to community platform.

 If you don't already have a community that is earning you money, Circle won't feel cheap.
 For $79/month (which is the current early bird price I'm paying), I'd love to have had access to build over one community.
-I can create more spaces than I could ever need but I can't make a separate brand.
+I can create more spaces than I could ever need, but I can't make a separate brand.

 If you have a thriving group, though, this payment is negligible.
 Relative to the rest of the membership software alternatives, though, it is a bit of a pinch in terms of price and total areas you can create.

 Drawback #2 Not the Perfect Alternative for Courses (Yet)

 Circle is a community platform first and an online course hosting platform second.